 In the following example two of the ground source heat pumps are designed as reverse cycle units and one as heating only.
 If there is a demand for cooling the heat pump modules can be switched by the Building Management System (BMS) to cooling mode by the use of a simple volt free relay.
 At the same time the BMS system will divert the flow from the heating circuit to the cooling circuit by means of a three port diverting valve (3PDV) in the flow line.
-The return flow to the heat pump is also diverted from the heating circuit to the cooling circuit and the heating pumps turned off and the cooling pumps started.
+The return flow to the heat pump is also diverted from the heating circuit to the cooling pumps started.